amytakeuchi/Marketplace-price-prediction/README.md

 <img src="images/dist_word_count.png?" width="600" height="300"/>
 It seems that the distribution is skewed and the length up to 20 words appears most frequently in the section.

-Next, I preprocessed the text data to apply the modeling using the following codes:
+Next, I preprocessed the text data to apply the NLP model.
+Here, I removed special characters and stopwords, tokenized, and lemmatized the text data using the following codes:
 ```
 #Preprocessing
 import string